mkite-group/mkite_core/README.md

 You can send a pull request or open an issue for this plugin or either of the packages in mkite.
 When doing so, please adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) in the mkite suite.

-The mkite package was created by Daniel Schwalbe-Koda <dskoda@llnl.gov>.
+The mkite package was created by Daniel Schwalbe-Koda <dskoda@ucla.edu>.

 ### Citing mkite